Virgin Records, released June 1989

 It Bites go Metal?
 Nearly.
 A brave attempt to break the US?
 Possibly.
 Even Kerrang! magazine took notice of this one.
 Riff-heavy, blues-based rock was making a big comeback on the late-‘80s UK music scene, typified by the success of Thunder, The Quireboys, Gun and Little Angels.

-The gifted Cumbrian four-piece came up with a neat twist and produced their heaviest album yet – but they could never completely jettison their penchant for brilliant pop hooks, colourful instrumentation and intricate arrangements.
+The gifted Cumbrian four-piece came up with a neat twist and produced their heaviest album yet in Eat Me.
+But they could never completely jettison their penchant for brilliant pop hooks, colourful instrumentation and intricate arrangements.

 Francis Dunnery’s guitar playing was leaner, meaner and more direct than before, with a stronger blues flavour; Hendrix and Clapton were touchstones now rather than Holdsworth and Gambale.